Lune4090/nim_test/README.md

     - DONT USE "ref obj" unless you really need inheritance.

   - Error handling
-    - USE results library to handle error.
+    - USE "results" library to handle error.

   - Debugging
     - USE gdb if you want